narf9995/CARPS/README.md

 [README is a current WIP.]

-Rules have been placed in the /pages/system directory.
+Rules have been placed in ~/system

 The current version of the rules is 1.0.0 & there are 3 variations: Core, Extended, & Advanced.